 Hormones are Destiny!
 Or, At Least, A Big Part of Our Personalities

 The world of college debate is entirely student-run; there were no teachers smoothing out the experience.
 So it was really, really full of dudes, who would wheel and deal before the tournaments — rumors always swirled that Princeton got to win Yale’s tournament because, later, Yale got to win Princeton’s tournament.
 Furthermore, there were often long breaks in between parts of the tournament, during which the dudes would bond by playing football.
-That’s not even like golf; there’s no breaking into football.
 The women would just … stand around.

 I gave a noncommittal nod.
 I wasn’t surprised, I guess.
 Of course dudes have aggression (especially the ones who self-select to join a boxing team).
 But I thought to myself, I have to work up aggression to even come here.
 Like, sometimes I pretend that you guys are really racist so I feel okay about hitting you.

-I mean, I do have more anger than is usually attributed to women, but it’s always in response to something that would rationally anger a person who cares about justice (and competence, and children and kittens).
+I mean, I do have more anger than is usually attributed to women (but doesn’t every woman think that inside?), but it’s always in response to something that would rationally anger a person who cares about justice (and competence, and children and kittens).
 I believe in direct communication.
 If someone made a mistake that could have risked lives or huge amounts of money, I support yelling.
 In response to certain offenses, I support punching.
 I have previously expressed that gang-raping warlords should watch out, because I majored in philosophy and am 100% comfortable with my position that, if given the chance, I would stab a gang-raping warlord in the throat.
 I am saying that I believe in righteous anger (see Bullish: In Praise of Anger And How to Use It), and in measured violence as a response to extreme violence, especially when other, more civilized solutions are not an option.

-Just as boys and girls are (generally) different — moreso than I had ever thought before my pugilistic exploits (or foray into the New York dating scene) — you can also expect that some qualities you consider fundamental to your personality will change over time.
-If not soon, then during menopause, and again thereafter, when you become one of those old people who says, “Once you reach a certain age, things just don’t bother you the way they used to.”
+Just as boys and girls are (at least somewhat) different — moreso than I thought before my pugilistic exploits (or foray into the New York dating scene), anyway — you can also expect that some qualities you consider fundamental to your personality will change over time.
+Possibly due to hormones, which I think are responsible for a much larger part of our personalities than we give them credit for.
+And those change a lot as you age.

 While you can’t predict exactly what your future self will be like or want, you certainly can set her up for success.
 See Bullish: Breaking Free From Terrible Situations and Bullish: Extreme Advance Planning for Very Smart Women.

 (Also, ladies, please do not ever take up boxing for self-defense.
-Your upper body strength is your worst possible weapon, worse than just stabbing rapists with your keys.
 Boxing is a gentleman’s sport; it only works against other people who are following the rules of boxing.)

 Sometimes, we all have to make choices.